iotaledger/iota-wiki/.github/CONTRIBUTING.md

 ## Develop

 The gateway for Developers.
 Introduces the core functionalities on a more technical level and aims to bring developers directly into the correct framework for them to start working with IOTA.
-Also, deliver guides and Tools that help getting started and to understand the concepts behind the protocol.
-This section will directly link to the underlying IOTA Docs and GitHubs, so please provide correct links to the specific content in the IOTA Docs.
+Also, deliver guides and tools that help to get started and to understand the concepts behind the protocol.
+This section will directly link to the underlying IOTA Docs and GitHub, so please provide correct links to the specific content in the IOTA Docs.

 ## Adding content